Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Experiments

 \subsection{Experiments with Line and Torus Mappers}

-We validate our optimization of the loss function by testing it on two simple Mapper graphs, where the interleaving distance can be determined by hand.
-One is the {\it line mapper graph} $L$, which consists of a single vertex at each integral function value.
-The other is the {\it torus mapper} $T_h$, which features a loop in the middle with height $h$.
-Note that the justification for the name \textit{torus} is that this is the mapper graph from the common example of a height function on an upright torus; not that the graph is isomorphic to a torus in some way.
-Both mappers are set to have the same range of function values; see the left of \cref{fig:loss_vs_n} for an example with $h = 11$.
-We can check that the true interleaving distance between a {\it line mapper} and a {\it loop mapper} with loop height $h$ is $d_I(L, T_h) = \lceil \frac{h}{4} \rceil$.
+We validate our loss-function optimization by testing it on two simple mapper graphs whose interleaving distances can be computed by hand.
+The first is the \emph{line mapper graph} $L$, consisting of a single vertex at each integer function value and edges connecting sequential vertices.
+The second is the \emph{torus mapper} $T_h$, which is a mapper graph of a height function on an upright torus and contains a loop of height $h$.
+Both mappers are defined over the same range of function values; see the left panel of \cref{fig:loss_vs_n} for an example with $h = 11$.
+It is straightforward to verify that $d_I(L, T_h) = \lceil h/4 \rceil$; for $h = 11$, this gives $d_I(L, T_{11}) = 3$.